‘Top heavy’ Taliban Hold Workshop

 Abdul the workshop facilitator greets me warmly at the door as I enter the workshop venue during the afternoon tea break.
-There are several hundred Taliban delegates milling around, sipping small glasses of green tea, eating biscuits.
-In huddles they are in intense conversation and laughing as they take this rare opportunity to catch up on what has happened in their different units and personal lives since the last workshop.
+There are several hundred Taliban delegates milling around, sipping small glasses of green tea, and eating biscuits.
+In huddles, they are in intense conversation and laughing as they take this rare opportunity to catch up on what has happened in their different units and personal lives since the last workshop.

-I notice everyone has a sticker on them with a different animal hand drawn on it.
-There are many lions, horses, eagles etc. although Abdul himself has a small green boat drawn on his sticker.
+I notice everyone has a sticker on them with a different animal hand-drawn on it.
+There are many lions, horses, eagles, etc. although Abdul himself has a small green boat drawn on his sticker.

 Pointing at the impressive banner above the projector screen, I ask Abdul about the workshop topic on restructuring the Taliban.
 Could he sum up the problem the workshop is trying to address and what he would like to achieve?

 ‘In the Taliban organizational structure, it’s a classic case of too many chiefs and not enough Indians.
 Although I think the more acceptable term now is native Americans isn’t it?
 Every time there is a NATO missile strike on the Taliban, as you hear from the BBC and CNN reports, it always kills ‘a senior Taliban commander, second in command, etc.’ How many seconds in command can there be?
 If every time a missile lands it kills a top guy, it is pretty clear that we have a serious problem, the organizational structure is too top-heavy.
 Diagrammatically you could represent the current organogram as an upside-down triangle.